Hiking Rogers Pass - panoramic view

 1,330 ft

-Explore 6 km of easy terrain through Glacier National Park's dramatic Selkirk Mountains, where 133 m elevation gain takes just 2 hours.
-Rogers Pass reveals historic railway remnants and old-growth cedar forests in British Columbia's Kootenay Rockies.
+Explore 6 km of easy trails through Glacier National Park's dramatic Selkirk Mountains, where 133 m elevation gain takes you past historic railway remnants and old-growth cedar forests.
+This 2-hour hike in British Columbia's Kootenay Rockies reveals the engineering legacy of Canada's first transcontinental rail route.

 Recommended for :